-Anne McCue emerges from what she calls her ‘Lost Octade’ with an album inspired by all things London in 1967, naming albums such as Magical Mystery Tour (Beatles), Something Else By The Kinks, Fairport Convention and Piper’s At The Gates Of Dawn (Pink Floyd.)
+Anne McCue emerges from what she calls her ‘Lost Octade’ with an album inspired by all things late 60s London, naming albums such as Magical Mystery Tour (Beatles), Something Else By The Kinks, Unhalfbricking (Fairport Convention) and Piper At The Gates Of Dawn (Pink Floyd.)

 While these albums may have been the catalyst, listeners may also detect a hint of Eno or XTC as they take a ride on this sonic and poetic journey.
 "The album might be described as psychedelic pop-folk with a hint of rock.
 Or perhaps you could say that it's a pop album with psychedelic folk-rock tendencies," says Anne.